 Equipment Sale and Leaseback

-Another possible fix to free up some working capital can be found in your equipment, if you currently own it.
-Using a sale-leaseback, you sell your equipment to an equipment leasing company with the stipulation they lease it back to you, typically at a lower monthly payment than you were previous paying.
+Another possible fix to free up some working capital can be found in your equipment… if you currently own it.
+Using a sale-leaseback, you sell your equipment to an equipment leasing company with the stipulation they lease it back to you, typically at a lower monthly payment than you were previously paying.

 This can also free up some monthly cash flow, and while there are pros and cons to owning or leasing equipment, this solution may make sense for your particular situation.

-By far, invoice factoring is the best solution for any construction business struggling with cash flow problems.
-It allows you to benefit from an influx of immediate working capital, and it doesn’t matter how big or small your company is or the status of your credit history.
+By far, invoice factoring is the best solution for any construction business struggling with cash flow problems especially when they issues are seasonal or temporary.
+Factoring allows you to benefit from an influx of immediate working capital.
+It doesn’t matter how big or small your company is or if you have a spotless credit history.

 One of the reasons construction companies, in particular, suffer from cash flow problems is because of the 30 – 90 days they often have to wait to get paid after a project is completed.